mongodb/specifications/source/auth/tests/mongodb-oidc.md

 [environment](https://github.com/mongodb-labs/drivers-evergreen-tools/blob/master/.evergreen/auth_oidc/README.md),
 source the `secrets-export.sh` file and use the associated env variables in your tests.

-The default client should set the appropriate `ENVIRONMENT` auth mechanism property and include a callback that gets the appropriate token for the given environment.
+An OIDC configured client MUST set the appropriate `ENVIRONMENT` auth mechanism property and include a callback that gets the appropriate token for the given environment.

 ### Callback Authentication